vibecoderx/VoteVault/README.md

     * Click the **"+"** button to add a new row under "Custom Target Properties".
     * **Key:** `SF_APP_TOKEN`
     * **Value:** `$(SF_APP_TOKEN)`
-7. Open `VoteVault.xcodeproj` in Xcode and run the app.
+7. Open `BallotBux.xcodeproj` in Xcode and run the app.

 ---